 Tom Applegate.
 In his own words.

 I am happiest when I am outside doing something adventurous.
-It's my parents fault for moving to the middle of the desert in Arizona when I was two months old.
+I suppose I should say, " I am happiest in the studio painting something or other."
+But it is not true.
+It's my parents fault.
+They moved to the middle of the desert in Arizona when I was two months old.
+It became my life and I loved it!
 I was being called the desert rat by three and by four I was one.
 This was when I was exposed to art too.
 My mother was an artist and painted.
 My Uncle Fred was an artist and visited us a number of times in the desert.

 And once my mothers uncle, a successful artist from New York came to visit.
 This was about when I got my first paint by numbers set too.